electron/electron/docs/api/browser-window.md

 * `session` [Session](session.md#class-session) - Sets the session used by the page.
 Instead of passing the Session object directly, you can also choose to use the `partition` option instead, which accepts a partition string.
-When both `session` and `partition` are provided, `session` would be preferred.
+When both `session` and `partition` are provided, `session` will be preferred.
   Default is the default session.
 * `partition` String - Sets the session used by the page according to the session's partition string.
-If `partition` starts with `persist:`, the page will use a persistent session available to all pages in the app with the same `partition`. if there is no `persist:` prefix, the page will use an in-memory session.
+If `partition` starts with `persist:`, the page will use a persistent session available to all pages in the app with the same `partition`.
+If there is no `persist:` prefix, the page will use an in-memory session.
 By assigning the same `partition`, multiple pages can share the same session.
 Default is the default session.
 * `zoomFactor` Number - The default zoom factor of the page, `3.0` represents `300%`.
 Default is `1.0`.
 * `javascript` Boolean - Enables JavaScript support.
 Default is `true`.
-* `webSecurity` Boolean - When setting `false`, it will disable the same-origin policy (Usually using testing websites by people), and set `allowDisplayingInsecureContent` and `allowRunningInsecureContent` to `true` if these two options are not set by user.
+* `webSecurity` Boolean - When `false`, it will disable the same-origin policy (usually using testing websites by people), and set `allowDisplayingInsecureContent` and `allowRunningInsecureContent` to `true` if these two options are not set by user.
 Default is `true`.
 * `allowDisplayingInsecureContent` Boolean - Allow an https page to display content like images from http URLs.
 Default is `false`.
-* `allowRunningInsecureContent` Boolean - Allow a https page to run JavaScript, CSS or plugins from http URLs.
+* `allowRunningInsecureContent` Boolean - Allow an https page to run JavaScript, CSS or plugins from http URLs.
 Default is `false`.
 * `images` Boolean - Enables image support.
 Default is `true`.
 * `textAreasAreResizable` Boolean - Make TextArea elements resizable.
 Default